Yeniesil/About/index.md

 ---
 title: Yeniesil Temare
-subtitle: Subtitle of the book
+subtitle: who
 ---

 ## Introduction

-Welcome to the official repository for _**Website Title**_.
-This repository contains all the code examples featured in the book.
+Welcome to my official _**Website**_.
+This website contains all the code examples featured in the book.

 ---